St Joseph's, Doora-Barefield GAA

 St Joseph's, Doora-Barefield is a Gaelic Athletic Association club in the parish of Doora-Barefield outside Ennis, County Clare, Ireland.
-Hurling was the more popular sport in Doora-Barefield over Gaelic football, now it's 50-50 between the both of them.
-Their main playing fields are in Gurteen.
-They have three full-size hurling and football pitches.
-There is also changing and showering facilities there.
+While hurling was previously the more popular sport in Doora-Barefield, the club fields teams in both hurling and Gaelic football.
+Their main playing fields, located in Gurteen, include three full-size pitches as well as changing and showering facilities.

 History

+St Joseph's Doora Barefield GAA club was established in 1887.
+The club won its first senior county title, as "Doora", in the 1898 Clare Senior Football Championship.

-Players from the club joined up numerous times in the past with neighbours and local rivals Éire Óg to form the Ennis Faughs.
+During the 20th century, players from the club joined up with neighbours and local rivals Éire Óg to form the "Ennis Faughs".
 Both clubs were competing at lower levels at the time so it was seen as an opportunity for the players to compete for senior hurling and football titles.
-Between 1944–1955 and 1993–1995, the Ennis Faughs competed in eight county football finals, winning five senior football titles in 1947, 1948, 1952, 1954 and 1994.
-The Ennis Faughs also won a senior hurling title in 1890, an intermediate hurling title in 1945, an intermediate football title in 1946, and a junior football title in 1968.
+Between 1944–1955 and 1993–1995, the Ennis Faughs competed in eight county football finals, winning five senior county football titles in 1947, 1948, 1952, 1954 and 1994.
+The Ennis Faughs also won a senior county hurling title in 1890, an intermediate hurling title in 1945, an intermediate football title in 1946, and a junior football title in 1968.

+In 1998, St Joseph's Doora Barefield won the Clare Senior Hurling Championship and Munster Senior Club Hurling Championship, and went on to win the All-Ireland Senior Club Hurling Championship.

-The club's most recent successes were both in 2022, when they won the Clare Intermediate Hurling Championship, and their second team won the Clare Junior A Hurling Championship.
+In 2022, the club won the Clare Intermediate Hurling Championship, and their second team won the Clare Junior A Hurling Championship.